The Galápagos Islands are an archipelago of volcanic islands distributed on either side of the Equator in the Pacific Ocean

 Cerro Mesa is a restoration project started by a local family on land that is habitat to Galapagos Tortoises.

-The largest crater on Santa Cruz is located on the property as well as the ‘cerro’ which has an extraordinary viewpoint where you are rewarded with a 360 degree view of the island of Santa Cruz.
+The largest crater on Santa Cruz is located on the property as well as the ‘cerro’ which has an extraordinary viewpoint where

 It is an excellent location to observe numerous endemic plants as well as up to 7 species of finch.